-Study: No Way To Predict Potential Breathing Problems in Brachycephalic Breeds
+Study: No Way To Predict Potential Breathing Problems in Brachycephali

 Everyone has gone pug crazy lately.
 This breed, and other Brachycephalic breeds, have risen in popularity over the last few years.
 It’s no surprise really, they certainly have a particular charm about them!
 But while they look adorable, these types of dog are prone to breathing problems.
 The condition is called Brachycephalic Obstructive Airway Syndrome (BOAS) and it’s incredibly common in dogs with this type of head shape.